osisoft/AVEVA-Adapter-OPC-UA-Docs/content/main/shared-content/configuration/data-filters.md

 # Data filters

-AVEVA Adapters can be configured to perform data filtering to save network bandwidth.
+AVEVA adapters can be configured to perform data filtering to save network bandwidth.
 Every data item in the data selection configuration can be assigned the Id of a data filter.
 The adapter will then filter data for those data items based on the data filter configuration.

 **Note:** If data filters are enabled and data quality changes, both the old and current data quality values are passed on.